- ABOUT US

 Windows powder coated to match the steel frames

-Clement EB20 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510.
-All produced entirely from recycled steel source material.
-Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.
+Clement EB20 bespoke steel windows are manufactured from hot rolled steel window and door profiles generally in compliance with BS 6510 Revision 10 Nov 2020 which are produced from 98% recycled steel source material.
+Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 2005 EN 13438 2018.